ZhuangLab/storm-analysis/doc/source/parameters.rst

 Spliner Standard
 ~~~~~~~~~~~~~~~~

-* **z_value** - Z value(s) in nanometers at which we will perform convolution with the PSF for
+* **z_value** - Z value(s) in microns at which we will perform convolution with the PSF for
   the purposes of peak finding.
 If this is not specified the default value is
   z = [0.0].
 These are also the starting z values for fitting.

   If your PSF is not degenerate* in Z then it could be helpful to try multiple z
   starting values.
 However most common 3D PSFs such as astigmatism do not meet
   this criteria.
-The only one that does meet this criteria that is in (sort of)
+The most commonly used PSF that does meet this criteria is the
-  common use is the double-helix PSF.
+  double-helix PSF.

   .. note:: By degenerate I mean that the PSF at one z value can be modeled (with reasonable
 	    accuracy) by summing several PSFs with a different z value.
 For example, most